ut-amrl/spot-vrl/README.md

 Sample image grids are contained in

     image_grids

+The vast majority of the code is in scripts:

+    Contains the first part of the model (creating representation, saving resulting k-means model and encoders):

+            _25_train_jackal.py

 When creating the ENVIRONMENT on robovision, source Haresh's spot-vrl conda environment. (do not use poetry)